akralka/CTF_blog/README.md

 ## Vulnerable web app named "Blog" with hidden flags!

-As part of my engineering thesis, I created a web application in the form of a blog with many vulnerabilities that will be used in the labs of the Web and Mobile Application Security course at my faculty.
+As part of my engineering thesis, I created a vulnerable web application in the form of a blog.
+This app will be used in the labs of the Web and Mobile Application Security course at my faculty.
 The goal is to show students what attacks can be carried out on vulnerable web applications, i.e. how found security holes can be exploited to:

 - extract unsecured user data
 - gain access to other users' accounts
-- prepare a malicious payload for other users that can be placed on this site
+- prepare a malicious payload for other users that can be placed on the site

 and so on.